Cecilia8989/pands-project/README.md

 - Petal Width and Sepal length

 On the other hand, Sepal width/Petal Length are the less correlated variables.

+ Again, the high correlation between petal width and petal length indicates that these two features provide similar information and are highly predictive in distinguishing between species of iris.
+Therefore, using either one of these features or both together can be effective in classification tasks.

 <details>
     <summary> Code Explanation </summary>
            <p>

-The code creates a figure with a specified size using *plt.subplots*, and then uses [*sns.heatmap* [36]](https://stackoverflow.com/questions/51568083/matplotlib-and-seaborn-heatmap-renders-differently-in-jupyter-to-savefig-labels)to create a heatmap of the given data .
+The code creates a figure with a specified size using *plt.subplots*, and then uses [*sns.heatmap* [36]](https://stackoverflow.com/questions/51568083/matplotlib-and-seaborn-heatmap-renders-differently-in-jupyter-to-savefig-labels)to create an heatmap of the given data .
 Several arguments are used, such as [*annot_kws* [37]](https://stackoverflow.com/questions/33104322/auto-adjust-font-size-in-seaborn-heatmap) to specify the format of the annotations, *alpha* to define the transparency, and [*cmap* [38]](https://www.analyticsvidhya.com/blog/2020/09/colormaps-matplotlib/) to define the color map. *yticklabels* and *xticklabels* are also defined to allow for modification of the labels on the x and y axes.
 ```python
 # Create an heatmap